lambdamikel/LambdaSpeak-FS/README.md

 causes *synchronization failures and hence data loss at higher data rates.*

-*Our solution to this problem is the `Handshake Getters` protocol.*
-Rather than presenting the return value for a certain period of time on the databus, after which the firmware moves on to the next state in the protocol (i.e., presents the ready byte and waits for the next command / input byte), using the `Handshake Getters` protocol mode, the firmware *leaves the return value on the databus as long as the CPC requires it.* The protocol then *advances at a CPC-controlled speed*, rather than at a firmware delay-time controlled speed (to which the CPC might have a hard time to synchronize).
+*Our solution to this problem is the new `Handshake Getters` protocol.* Rather than presenting the return value for a certain period of time on the databus, after which the firmware moves on to the next state in the protocol (i.e., presents the ready byte and waits for the next command / input byte), by using this new `Handshake Getters` protocol mode instead, the firmware *leaves the return value on the databus as long as the CPC requires it.* The protocol then *advances at a CPC-controlled speed*, rather than at a firmware delay-time controlled speed (to which the CPC might have a hard time to synchronize).
 Hence, the CPC advances the protocol simply by providing a "clock" signal to the ATmega firmware, which then transitions to the next state in the protocol.
 This "clock" signal is a simple `out &fbee,<any byte>` IO Write Request.
 Note that the actual `<any byte>` doesn't matter.
 Ideally, we should have used the `a = inp(&fbee)` IO Read Request, but these are invisible to the ATmega MCU, due to a hardware limitation.
 Hence, we can only use the IO Write Requests for synchronization (these trigger a pin change ISR).

 That way, the CPC now has *enough time* to read the query command's return byte from the databus.
-The firmware is literally *waiting for the CPC to catch up*, to reach the synchronization / rendevous point, similar to a "relay race" between the two programs (CPC program and ATmega firmware).
+The firmware is literally *waiting for the CPC to catch up*, to reach the synchronization / rendezvous point, similar to a "relay race" between the two programs (CPC program and ATmega firmware).

-There are two cases: In case the CPC should reach the synchronization point *before* the ATmega firmware, it only *needs to wait long enough* to ensure that the firmware will also have reached the rendevous / synchronization point when the clock signal is given by the CPC.
+There are two cases: In case the CPC should reach the synchronization point *before* the ATmega firmware, it only *needs to wait long enough* to ensure that the firmware will also have reached the rendezvous / synchronization point when the clock signal is given by the CPC.
 "Long enough" usually means a number of microseconds - even if the ISR UART routine is under heavy load by buffering incoming serial data at high baud rates.
 In case the ATmega firmware reaches